lambdamikel/Talker-80/README.md

 ## Hardware Description

-Talker/80 uses an Atmega 644-20 (U4) clocked at 20 Mhz as its microcontroller.
+Talker/80 uses an ATmega 644-20 (U4) clocked at 20 Mhz as its microcontroller.
 The firmware has ~ 45 KBs.
 The firmware was programmed in C, using the WinAVR / GCC toolchain.
-At startup, the Atmega loads the Epson firmware image (implementing DECtalk) over SPI into the speech daughterboard.
+At startup, the ATmega loads the Epson firmware image (implementing DECtalk) over SPI into the speech daughterboard.
 At runtime, SPI is used as well.
 External interupts are being used to register read and write requests.
 The address decoding is done by a GAL20V10 (U1), and another GAL20V10 (U2) is acting as a tristate databus latch and also provides status input (bits 6 and 7) to the Model 1 in all modes other than the TRS Voice Synthesizer emulation mode.
 U5 is the op-amp.

 The current mode of Talker/80 is being signaled to the address decoder GAL U2, using 2 bits for the 4 different modes.
 Depending on the mode, the GAL U2 eiher decodes IO requests (using IN and OUT signals), or video RAM addresses (and signals RD and WR) to implement "video snooping" as required for the TRS Voice Synthesizer.
 The details can be found in the GAL code here.